alokraj68/IcecreamBot/README.md

 # icecreambot

-will sell ice creams to people
+This bot will sell ice creams to people

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to: